 Additional Creative Resources

-A number of additional online resources have been created under the EU Collage project and these are available on the website http://projectcollage.eu/alpha-services/ They include the Risk Hunting application, a responsive web application that provides simple forms of creativity support to health-and-safety teams to identify and recognize potential health & safety risks, analyse the causes, find potential solutions and integrate the solutions into the general Health & Safety organisational system.
+A number of additional online resources have been created under the EU Collage project.
+They include the Risk Hunting application, a responsive web application that provides simple forms of creativity support to health-and-safety teams to identify and recognise potential health & safety risks, analyse the causes, find potential solutions and integrate the solutions into the general Health & Safety organisational system.